 Once they’re roasted you can add them to a mixing bowl, covering them with the hottest tap water you’ve got.

 20-30 minutes is a standard time for reconstituting chiles, but the Moritas are dense so I will sometimes let them reconstitute a bit longer.

 If they float to the surface you can use a small plate or bowl to keep them submerged.

-Meanwhile, stick a tomato in the oven and let it roast until you need it.
+Meanwhile, stick a tomato in a 400F oven and let it roast until you need it.

 Once the chiles are reconstituted we’re going to puree 6-7 of them and use that as the base flavor in the adobo sauce.